ppryanichek/100-days-of-code/log.md

 Added comments to the task tracker and finished a couple of little things.

+### Day 24: November 6, Wednesday

+**Today`s Progress**: Today was a lazy day :/

+Most of the time I was trying to figure out how to work with junit to make tests to task tracker (still haven't done it).

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)